Needfinding

 Overview

-In this assignment, you will choose an existing aspect of the user experience related to personal health data and endeavour to understand the needs of users.
-This could include, e.g.:
+Choose an existing aspect of the user experience related to personal health data and endeavour to understand the needs of users.
+Examples include:

 - Tracking fitness goals